CodeWithJV/learning-plan-starters/README.md

-# CodeWithJV Sample Courses
+# CodeWithJV Course Plan Examples

-This repository demonstrates curriculum created by the [AI Tutor](https://github.com/CodeWithJV/ai-tutor) repository.
+This repository demonstrates curriculum created by the [AI Tutor](https://github.com/CodeWithJV/ai-tutor) ([video intro here](https://www.youtube.com/watch?v=EM_YDpDgZvk)) repository.
 Both courses have been designed to be beginner friendly and cover the basics of coding in either javascript or python.

+Feel free to modify any of the courses to add or remove modules or activities or convert them into the language of your choice.
+These sample courses are intended as a starting point for your own learning journey and can be customized to suit your needs.

 ## Folder Structure